Lecrapouille/NSP/README.md

 ```

 Note: compiling with more cores (i.e. `-j8`) may fail the compilation.
 You can alternate `make -j1` and `make -j8` until it works.

+Compiled on:
+- Ubuntu 20 (not compiling with Ubuntu 22).
+- Debian 11.